-Our independent, freestanding board of directors is composed of dedicated Kansas City leaders who uphold our community’s values and work hard on our residents’ behalf.
-Connections with Saint Luke’s Health System and physicians, as well as with the Episcopal Diocese of West Missouri, contribute to our governance, financial stability and mission.
-Together with our management team and staff, all are dedicated to making Bishop Spencer Place a friendly senior living community with the strength to support residents – mind, body and spirit.
+Our volunteer board of directors is composed of dedicated Kansas City leaders who uphold our community’s values and work hard on our residents’ behalf.
+Being part of Saint Luke’s Health System, as well as our connection with the Episcopal Diocese of West Missouri, contribute to our governance, financial stability, and mission.
+Together with our management team and staff, all are dedicated to making Bishop Spencer Place a friendly senior living community with the strength to support residents – mind, body, and spirit.

 Our Mission Statement:

 Bishop Spencer Place is a faith-based, continuing care community for persons who seek retirement care and health services in a life-engaging, secure and family-oriented environment.

 - Respect: We hold a profound regard for the life, dignity, and personal growth of our residents and staff, manifested in all attitudes, activities and services that we provide.